 - Notation of changing symptoms.

-Caregivers of children with JXG may find it helpful to collect and organize medical records, starting as soon as possible after diagnosis.
+Adults with LCH may find it helpful to collect and organize medical records, starting as soon as possible after diagnosis.
 Although the original reports must remain in the physician or hospital file, you are legally entitled to copies of your records.
 You must submit a signed request for each physician’s office and the hospital.
 By keeping all records in one place, you can easily share these with other health care providers that you may see in the future.
 Follow this link to read more about obtaining your medical records.

 Return to Top